DrK-Lo/lotterhoslabprotocols/pseudoparallel.md

-## Pseudo-replicate on the cluster
+## Pseudo-parallelize your code on the cluster

 Defiance has 72 (check) cores per comp node.
 Generally we like to leave a few available, so can parallelize code across up to 68 cores at once.